 The student's eligibility certificate may be voided if they fail to maintain full-time status during the fall and spring semesters.
 International students in F-1 or J-1 status are not required to maintain a minimum course load during the summer semester.

-Students studying remotely outside the U.S. do not require a visa and cannot be issued an eligibility certificate.
+Students studying remotely outside the U.S. do not require a visa for their remote semester and cannot be issued an eligibility certificate.

 Refer to the OIE website for more information about maintaining status.